-U. T. Brownsyille: Recommendation to Grant Exceptions to the U. T. System Gifts Policy Guidelines and Accept Gift and Pledge to Establish the Patty Gorges President's Scholar Endowment for the School of Health Sciences

-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs, the Vice Chancellor for Asset Management, the Vice Chancellor for Development and External Relations, and President Garcia that exceptions to the U. T. System Gifts Policy Guidelines be granted and that a \$5,000 gift and a \$55,000 pledge, payable in eleven equal annual installments by December 31, 2006, from Mr. and Mrs. Matt F. Gorges, Harlingen, Texas, for a total of \$60,000 be accepted to establish the Patty Gorges President's Scholar Endowment for the School of Health Sciences at U. T. Brownsville.
+U. T. Brownsville: Approval to Grant Exceptions to the U. T. System Gifts Policy Guidelines and to Accept Gift and Pledge from Mr. and Mrs. Matt F. Gorges, Harlingen, Texas, to Establish the Patty Gorges President's Scholar Endowment for the School of Health Sciences. -- Upon recommendation of the Asset Management Committee, the Board granted exceptions to The University of Texas System Gifts Policy Guidelines and accepted a \$5,000 gift and a \$55,000 pledge, payable in eleven equal annual installments by December 31, 2006, from Mr. and Mrs. Matt F. Gorges, Harlingen, Texas, for a total of \$60,000 to establish the Patty Gorges President's Scholar Endowment for the School of Health Sciences at The University of Texas at Brownsville.

-Income earned from the endowment will be reinvested in the corpus of the endowment until it reaches \$10,000 at which time the income will be used to provide support for continuing upper-level students in the School of Health Sciences, at the discretion of the President and based on merit and need.
+Income earned from the endowment will be reinvested in the corpus of the endowment until it reaches \$10,000 at which time the income will be used to provide support for continuing upper-level students in the School of Health Sciences at the discretion of the President and based on merit and need.

-Although the terms of this gift are exceptions to Section V.B., relating to pledges accepted to establish endowments, of the proposed U. T. System Gifts Policy Guidelines, set forth on Pages AMC 20 - 40 for adoption at the August 1995 meeting of the U. T. Board of Regents, these terms are recommended for approval in order to foster and support the development of gifts for endowments for U. T. Brownsville.
+Although the terms of this gift are exceptions to Section V.B. of the U. T. System Gifts Policy Guidelines set forth on Pages $\underline{64-83}$, these terms were approved in order to foster and support the development of gifts for endowments at U. T. Brownsville.